At a glance

 - South Asia.
 Sanitation is a significant challenge for most South Asian countries, but many are now aggressively pursuing inclusive national sanitation strategies that emphasize safe sanitation.
 India, in particular, provides a global model for sanitation reform through the government’s Swachh Bharat Mission and a growing network of sanitation operators and utilities that are implementing fecal sludge management.

 - China.
-The Chinese government’s Toilet Revolution, which promises the rapid scaling up of safe sanitation approaches for the country, presents a strong opportunity for the adoption of new technologies within the rural and public toilet markets in China, particularly in areas facing water scarcity issues.
+The Chinese government’s Toilet Revolution, which promises the rapid scaling up of safe sanitation approaches for the country, presents a strong opportunity for the adoption of new technologies within China’s rural and public toilet markets, particularly in areas facing water scarcity issues.

 Areas of focus